 The sprawling port of Casablanca, this is where you go watch the local fisherman bring in the latest catch and to eat some of the best food in the city.

 You're greeted by a dock packed with fisherman that doesn't look too interesting at first.
 Then you turn a corner and you're met with street food paradise.
 Filled with tents cooking the fish that was just brought in.
 You walk up and sit down at any one of the tents (they all serve essentially the same thing).
-The street is setup as the lunch spot for the port, not for anyone else.
+The street is setup as a lunch spot for the port, not for anything else.

 Everything is dirt cheap and if you don't know what to order (I had no idea) just point to the guy sitting next to you and order what he's having.
 It's really one of the best food spots in the city

 TIP: Make sure you don't end up at the port de peche restaurant, it doesn't even compare.